fommil/fpmortals/manuscript/main-text.md

 Include a lot of stuff from "For: what is it good for?"

+## RESEARCH Monad Transformers

+Maybe too early?
+Let's say put it here if we need it for the interpreters, otherwise after Optics.

 # TODO Implicits

 Perhaps need a refresher on how implicits work.